nextcloud/news/docs/api/v2/README.md

 ```

 ### Update A User's Feed
-After all feed ids and user ids are known, feeds can be updated in parallel
+After all feed ids and user ids are known, feeds can be updated in parallel.

 **Console API**:
 * **Positional Parameters**:
   * **{feedId}**: the feed's id
   * **{userId}**: the user's id

     php -f /path/to/owncloud/occ news:updater:update-feed {feedId} {userId}